 - (a) Options granted pursuant to the Plan shall vest and become exercisable by an Option Holder at such time or times as may be determined by the Board at the date of the Option grant and as indicated in the Option Grant and Option Commitment related thereto.
-Subject to any vesting restrictions imposed by the Exchange, the Board may, in its sole discretion, determine the time during which Options shall vest and the method of vesting, or that no vesting restriction shall exist.
-Notwithstanding the foregoing, Options granted to Consultants providing Investor Relations Services shall vest in stages over a period of no less than 12 months with a maximum of one-quarter of such Options vesting in any three month period. - (b) Subject to the provisions of the Plan, an Option may be exercised from time to time by delivery to the Company of a written notice of exercise specifying the number of Shares with respect to which the Option is being exercised and accompanied by payment in full of the exercise price of the Shares to be purchased by cash, certified cheque, wire transfer or bank draft.
+Subject to any vesting restrictions imposed by the Exchange, the Board may, in its sole discretion, determine the time during which Options shall vest and the method of vesting, or that no vesting restriction shall exist. - (b) Subject to the provisions of the Plan, an Option may be exercised from time to time by delivery to the Company of a written notice of exercise specifying the number of Shares with respect to which the Option is being exercised and accompanied by payment in full of the exercise price of the Shares to be purchased by cash, certified cheque, wire transfer or bank draft.
 Certificates for such Shares shall be issued and delivered to the Option Holder within a reasonable time following the receipt of such notice and payment. - (c) Subject to any vesting restrictions imposed by the Board, Options may be exercised in whole or in part at any time and from time to time during the term of the Option.
 To the extent required by the Exchange, no Option may be exercised under this Plan until this Plan has been approved by a resolution duly passed by the shareholders of the Company.